 "The contractor has examined the Employer's Requirements.
-The Contractor is satisfied that the Contractor's Proposals and the Contract Sum Analysis meet the Employer's Requirements and the Contractor acknowledges that in the event of any conflict or divergence between the Employer's Requirements and the Contractor's Proposals or the Contract Sum Analysis, the Employer's Requirements shall prevail.
-In any event, the Contract provisions will take ultimate priority."
+The Contractor is satisfied that the Contractor's Proposals and the Contract Sum Analysis meet the Employer's Requirements and the Contractor acknowledges that in the event of any conflict or divergence between the Employer's Requirements and the Contractor's Proposals or the Contract Sum Analysis, the Employer's Requirements shall prevail."